jalingo/MagicCloud/README.md

 **Magic Cloud** is a **Swift (iOS) Framework** that makes using **CloudKit** simple and easy.

-Just conform any data types that need to be saved as database records to the **MCRecordable** prototype.
-Then the generic **MCReceiver** classes can maintain a local array of that type, and mirror it to **CloudKit's** databases in the background.
+Just conform any data types that need to be saved as database records to the `MCRecordable` prototype.
+Then the generic `MCMirror` classes can maintain a local array of that type, and mirror it to **CloudKit's** databases in the background.

 Default setup covers _error handling, subscriptions, account changes and more_.
-Can be configured / customized for optimized performance, or just use as is.
-Check out the **Quick Start Guide** to get started with less than 15 lines of code!
+Can be configured / customized for optimized performance (for more details on that, the **Magic Cloud Blog** is coming to our [site](escapechaos.com)), or just use as is.

+Check out the **Quick Start Guide** and see an app add working cloud functionality with less than 15 lines of code!

 ## Requirements